2600hz/kazoo/doc/user_guides/call_recording.md

 ##### Callflow action

-You can enable call recording on a per-callflow basis by using the `record_caller` callflow action.
+You can enable call recording on a per-callflow basis by using the `record_call` callflow action.
 The callflow action can take the following parameters:

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------